 How would you like to talk over a laser beam?
-In about 15 minutes you can set up your own laser communication system, using cheap laser pen pointers and a few parts from Radio Shack.
+In about 15 minutes you can set up your own laser communication system, using cheap laser pen pointers and a few extra parts.

 For the transmitter you will need:

 - A laser pen pointer.
-You can get one for $10 from our catalog.
+You can get one from our catalog.

 - A battery holder that holds the same number of batteries as the laser pointer (often 3 cells).
 The batteries can be any size, but they must be the same voltage as the laser batteries.
 You may need to get one that holds two cells, and another that holds one cell, and wire them together in series.
-Radio Shack has a decent selection.
+We offer a nice one in our catalog, and we also offer a kit for the entire project.

 - A transistor radio.
 Later we will use a microphone and an amplifier (Radio Shack #33-1067 and #277-1008), but at first we will send your favorite radio station over the laser beam.